 PSAT Score Reports - When & How to Get PSAT Scores

 PSAT results are typically available in early December, approximately six weeks after a student takes the PSAT.
 However, much as the PSAT made changes to it's content and format in 2015, the College Board has also changed their score reporting.
-School guidance counselors will receive scores from the College Board, and in addition, PSAT scores are available to students online.
+School counselors will receive scores from the College Board, and in addition, PSAT scores are available to students online.

 To obtain access to their scores, students must create an online account, or sign in if they already have one at the College Board site.
 Upon logging in or registering, students will see a screen with their scores.
-Some students may need an online access code which will be emailed from the College Board or obtained from your high school guidance counselor.
+Some students may need an online access code which will be emailed from the College Board or obtained from your high school counselor.
 Students will then see detailed information about their PSAT results, including information on specific section results, readiness for the SAT, and readiness for college.

 Sections of the PSAT Score Report